btcpayserver/btcpayserver-doc/docs/Deployment/ManualDeploymentExtended.md

 ### Application Components

-- Bitcoin Daemon<sup>1,2</sup>
+- Bitcoin Core<sup>1,2</sup>
 - NBXplorer<sup>1,2</sup>
 - BTCPay Server<sup>1,2</sup>
-- Lightning Network Daemon (lnd)<sup>2</sup>
+- Lightning Network Daemon (LND)<sup>2</sup>
 - Ride The Lightning (RTL)<sup>2</sup>

-<sup>1</sup> The bare minimum install of a BTCPay server only requires these items.
-Using a bare minimum configuration reduces the functionality: no lightning payments, no auto-renewal of TLS certificates, less reliable data store, less capable of handling NAT and more.
+<sup>1</sup> The bare minimum install of a BTCPay Server only requires these items.
+Using a bare minimum configuration reduces the functionality: no Lightning payments, no auto-renewal of TLS certificates, less reliable data store, less capable of handling NAT and more.

 <sup>2</sup> Built from source code.